-- This course includes two exams (a midterm and a final), both of which will consist of 50 multiple choice questions.
-The midterm is on December 29 and the final exam on January 5. - Students will take the exams via D2L.
-Here are the instructions: - 1.Log onto D2L - 2.Click on the 9-block square at the top of the page and find our class HIST 1233-WX1.
-Click on it. - 3.Once you are on our classroom dashboard, click on "Assessments" near the top of the page. - 4.Under the drop-down list, click on "Tests."
-You will see "Midterm" and "Final Exam." - 5.On the scheduled dates, click on the arrow next to "Midterm" and "Final Exam" to take these tests.
-Students will have 90 minutes to complete each exam once they begin testing. - Study guides will be posted on D2L.
+This course includes two exams (a midterm and a final), both of which will consist of 50 multiple choice questions.

+Students will take the exams via D2L.
+Here are the instructions:

+1.Log onto D2L

+2.Click on the 9-block square at the top of the page and find our class HIST 1233-WX2 2022.
+Click on it.

+3. Once you are on our classroom dashboard, click on "Assessments" near the top of the page.

+4.Under the drop-down list, click on "Tests."
+You will see "Midterm" and "Final Exam."

+5.On the scheduled dates, click on the arrow next to "Midterm" and "Final Exam" to take these tests.
+Students will have 90 minutes to complete each exam once they begin testing.

+Study guides will be posted on D2L.